maanbhati/WeatherSearchApp/README.md

 # WeatherSearchApp
  ### A simple Weather Search app, performed the search by city name, using MVVM clean Architecture.
 The App is using the [The Weather Api] for searching weather by city name.<br/>
-Get Your [APP_ID] for running the WeatherSearchApp.
+Get Your [Api Key] for running the WeatherSearchApp.
 Replace Your Api key with <PLACE_API_KEY_HERE> inside Api.kt interface for running the WeatherSearchApp.

 ### Build With 🏗️